HenrikSamuelsson/solutions-introduction-to-algorithms-4e/chapter-01/solutions-chapter-01.md

 A real world problem in which only the best solution will do is sorting words into a dictionary.
 A word not placed in the correct alphabetical order will make it time consuming to find the word and its explanation.

 A real world problem in which a solution that is "approximately" the best is good enough is weather forecasts.
-A forecast is always just approximately right but still adds value to the user that want to choose what clothes to pack when for example traveling away over a weekend.
+These are just approximately right but still adds value.
+A forcaset will for example be helpful when to choose what clothes to pack when traveling away over a weekend.

 ## 1.2-1